apache/drill/_docs/sql-reference/sql-commands/081-from-clause.md

 In the following example, assume you have the following two tables that you want to join using a cross join:

-**Note:** These tables were created from the region.parquet and nation.parquet files from the sample-data folder included with the Drill installation.
+**Note:** These tables were created from the region.parquet and nation.parquet files in the sample-data folder included with the Drill installation.

 	SELECT * FROM tmp.`n_name`;
 	+----------+-----------------------+